There are many identical-looking alert pendants on the market offered by different sellers. With rare exception, nearly all sellers provide

 - The User knows a professional rep is available 24/7 to speak to.

-Triple Zero is unnecessary if the Mobile Alert User is professionally monitoring.
+Triple Zero is unnecessary if the Safety Pendant user is professionally monitoring.
 For family / friends monitored units, it’s generally better when Contacts known to the User call 000 on behalf of the User.
-Contacts are often in a better position to explain to 000 what help is needed, where the User is, can describe the User, and may be privvy to medical information or a KeySafe combination that would be valuable for 000 to be aware of.
+Contacts are often in a better position to explain to 000 what help is needed, where the User is, can describe the User, and may be privy to medical information or a KeySafe combination that would be valuable for 000 to be aware of.

-If the User is unable to speak to the 000 operator, no assumptions are ever made, so no action is the result.
-If the User wants 000 to be programmed into their Guardian Safety Pendant, it’s recommended that it be the last number to be called.
-This way, all other Contacts will have the opportunity to answer the call before the 000 operator is called.
+If the User is unable to speak to the 000 operator, generally, no action is taken.
+If the 000 service is used, it should only be the last number called.
+All other Contacts must have the opportunity to answer the call before the 000 operator is called.